ALERT: Spike in bitcoin extortion

 “Right after that, my software gathered all your contacts from your Messenger, Facebook account, and email account.
 What exactly did I do?
 I made a split-screen video.
 First part recorded the video you were viewing (you’ve got a fine taste haha), and next part recorded your webcam (Yep!
 It’s you doing nasty things!).
 What should you do?
 Well, I believe, $1400 is a fair price for our little secret.
 You’ll make the payment via Bitcoin to the below address (if you don’t know this, search “how to buy bitcoin” in Google).
 BTC Address: 1Dvd7Wb72JBTbAcfTrxSJCZZuf4tsT8V72 (It is cAsE sensitive, so copy and paste it)”

 “Over the last week, investigators have reported hundreds of cases of online extortion across Europe and North America.
 The emails are so intimidating that even innocent victims are paying out of fear,” according to CipherTrace CEO, Dave Jevans—who has been the chairperson of the Anti-Phishing Working Group, www.apwg.org, for more than a decade.
 “This is a prime example of a new confluence of phishing and cryptocurrencies in cybercrime.
-At CipherTrace, we are refining advanced A blockchain—the technology underlying bitcoin and other c... forensics technologies that offer the promise of not only exposing scammers like these but also recovering funds for victims.”
+At CipherTrace, we are refining advanced A blockchain is a shared digital ledger, or a continually up...
+More forensics technologies that offer the promise of not only exposing scammers like these but also recovering funds for victims.”

 Dave Jevans adds, “These events seem to be rapidly morphing into more sophisticated and more numerous attacks: We know that there are already more advanced attacks where they personalize them and put family member names in, etc.” One of the things people can do to protect themselves from this type of spear phishing is to freeze all credit bureau accounts such as Equifax, Experian, Transunion, Innovis, and NCTUE (owned by Equifax).
 The APWG Crypto Currency Working Group also recommends consumers can opt out of pre-approved credit offers by calling 1-888-5-OPT-OUT (1-888-567-8688), or visit [www.optoutprescreen.com], and opting out of the of the major data brokers, including recommends opting out of the major data brokers at OptOutPrescreen.com, and opting out of the of the major data brokers, including Lexus Nexis [https://optout.lexisnexis.com/] and Acxiom [www.aboutthedata.com].